guardian/security-hq/hq/markdown/snyk.md

 may wish to build and release anyway, ideally reporting the situation to a risk register.
 This is most likely to happen when a new vulnerability is discovered and the library publisher has not had chance to respond.

-In this case you can create an exemption by ignoring the vulnerability.
-The easiest way to do this is to ignore it from the Snyk dashboard.
+In this case you can create a time-limited exemption by ignoring the vulnerability.
+The easiest way to do this is from the Snyk dashboard.
 Do not ignore vulnerabilities forever, and ideally make sure you will be told when a fix is available.

 When an exemption expires, the test will start to fail again (see Reviewing Expired Exemptions below).
 If a review still finds no mitigation available, then it is trivial to extend by changing the date and committing.